-The Spec Racer Ford uses a 50/50 mix of 91 / 100 octane fuel.
+The Spec Racer Ford Gen3 uses a 80/20 mix of 91 / 100 octane fuel and the Gen2 uses a 50/50 mix.
 Fuel consumption is about ~1 gallon per 10 minutes of runtime at race pace.
 In a typical double race weekend with a test day expect to use ~25 gallons at ~$5-6 per gallon expect to spend ~$150 on fuel.

 Accommodation & FOOD

 Accommodation costs will depend on your level of comfort and the location of the track with the more remote tracks being generally cheaper.
 I typically stay at cheaper hotels with costs ranging from $50-$70 per night depending on location and taxes.
 The other option is to camp at the track or sleep in your trailer.
 Your food costs will depend on your tastes, food at most club tracks is reasonably priced.

 Generally budget $1000-$1200 per day for a Spec Racer Ford and $1500 per day for SRF Gen3 perhaps decreasing by a few hundred dollars for consecutive days.
 Renting is a cost effective way of trying out a racecar before you decided to purchase.
 Rental costs can vary depending on the shop.
 Typically rental costs cover everything related to the car, car preparation, transportation/towing, track side support, fuel, used tyres and maintenance items.
 Rental costs often excludes crash damage, driver gear, entry fees, membership and license, accommodation and food.